 Much of the damage is due to a coating that was applied to the sandstone decades ago (in what was presumably an attempt to preserve it) but which is now accelerating the deterioration.

 The $329,000 restoration project includes: removing the surface coating on the sandstone; repointing failed mortar joints; repairing the deteriorating sandstone blocks, architraves and sculptures; and installing of a protective drip edge on the top of the arch to prevent future damage.
 The final phase of work will begin once the remaining $219,000 has been raised.

 Thanks to generous gifts from the Outhwaite Foundation, the Pearl Chase Society, the Santa Barbara Foundation, the County of Santa Barbara, the Docent Council, the National Trust for Historic Preservation, as well as several community donors, the project is already underway.
-CLF is now seeking the help of the entire community to achieve its remaining fundraising goal to complete the restoration of the Grand Arch.
+CLF is now seeking the help of the entire community to achieve its remaining fundraising goal to complete the restoration of the Great Arch.

-“If the Grand Arch is not repaired the stonework will continue to deteriorate, which could significantly increase the cost of future repairs,” Ferrell added.
+“If the Great Arch is not repaired the stonework will continue to deteriorate, which could significantly increase the cost of future repairs,” Ferrell added.
 “It is important that we address this issue now, before a major architectural component of our important historic landmark building is compromised.”